-Based on the survey by Edison Research, as much as 70% of the American population listens to podcasts.
+Based on a survey by Edison Research, as much as 70% of the American population listens to podcasts.

-This still leaves a big 30% of Americans who aren’t actively listening to any podcasts.
+This fact still leaves a significant 30% of Americans who aren’t actively listening to any podcasts.

 The length of podcasts is one of the biggest concerns among producers and listeners.

-Producers are afraid that listeners won’t commit to their show because it’s too long.
+Producers fear listeners won’t commit to their show because it’s too long.
 Meanwhile, many listeners want podcasts that don’t take too long to consume.

-The 40% result in this survey question shows that many people would prefer shorter podcasts while getting more value for the time spent listening.
+The 40% result in this survey question shows that many prefer shorter podcasts while getting more value for the time spent listening.

 While some might say that producing a podcast every day is overkill, market data shows that people are willing to tune in this frequently.

-The key is in making sure that your show can provide enough value for listeners to be worth their time.
+The key is ensuring that your show can provide enough value for listeners to be worth their time.

-There’s no doubt that an engaged listener base is the key to success in podcasting.
+Undoubtedly, an engaged listener base is critical to success in podcasting.